Audio/MIDI multitrack recording software

 Songs

 MultitrackStudio project files are called "songs".
-A song file (.hdr file extension) contains all information that is required to reproduce the mix you made.
+A song file (.hdr file extension) contains all information required to reproduce the mix you created.
 This includes:

 • The number of tracks and other mixer sections.